snuids/nyx/README.md

 increase the End User Experience. -&gt; link vers GITHUB
 * NYX_REST (https://github.com/snuids/nyx_rest)  the REST API where you can add your specific functions to interact with the both Databases. -&gt; link vers GITHUB
-* NYX_MODULES where you can ship your containers to insert, clean and process your Data.
+* NYX_CONTAINERS (https://github.com/snuids/nyx_containers) where you can ship your containers to insert, clean and process your Data.

 ![Radar](https://raw.githubusercontent.com/snuids/nyx/master/medias/Untitled.gif)